Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

+- The Heat give up 109.8 points per game, second-ranked in the NBA.

+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.

-- Conceding 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

 Nikola Jokic vs. the Heat